 The MDURATION function uses the following arguments:

-- Settlement (required argument) – It is the settlement date of the security after the issue date when the security is traded to the buyer.
+Settlement (required argument) – This is the settlement date of the security after the issue date when the security is traded to the buyer.

-- Maturity (required argument) – It is the maturity date of the security or the date when security expires.
+Maturity (required argument) – This is the maturity date of the security or the date when the security expires.

-- Coupon (required argument) – It is the annual coupon rate.
+Coupon (required argument) – The annual coupon rate.

-- Yld (required argument) – It is the annual yield of the security.
+Yld (required argument) – This is the annual yield of the security.

-- Frequency (required argument) – It is the number of coupon payments per year.
-The frequency is 1 for annual payments, 2 for semi-annual and 4 for quarterly payments.
+Frequency (required argument) – This is the number of coupon payments per year.
+The frequency is 1 for annual payments, 2 for semi-annual, and 4 for quarterly payments.

-- Basis (optional argument) – It is the type of day count basis to use.
+Basis (optional argument) – This is the type of day count basis to use.

 How to use the MDURATION Function in Excel?